 C. Pillar 3: Building Authority Through Ethical Link Acquisition

 Backlinks remain a crucial authority signal.
-White Hat SEO focuses on "earning" links by creating such exceptional value that other sites want to endorse you.
+A quality-first approach focuses on "earning" links by creating such exceptional value that other sites want to endorse you.
+This is not about quantity over quality.

 Expert Take: "While tactics like broken link building still have a place, their success rate has declined.
 In 2025, we are seeing a much higher ROI from 'unlinked brand mention' campaigns.
 We use monitoring tools to find mentions of our brand that don't include a link, then reach out with a polite request.
 It leverages existing brand awareness and is a much warmer outreach."